dravidam

 The Dravidian model's core insight — that social investment drives economic growth, that feeding a child breakfast and giving her mother ₹1,000 and building a medical college in her district are economic policies — held up under pressure.
 The data from this five-year term confirms what Part 2 documented across a century: the virtuous cycle works.

 The model was tested.
-The data answered.
+Tamil Nadu answered.

 This is Part 4 of the Dravidian Movement series.